Dvrkprince/btibucket_data_fetcher/README.md

             }

         } catch (Exception e) {
-            // IMPORTANT: log it but DO NOT fail the request because of export LOGGER.log(Level.WARNING,
+            // Log but do not fail the request because of export LOGGER.log(Level.WARNING,
                     "Failed to export global config JSON to " + exportPath, e);
         }